dondish/Senpai/README.md

 this is free to use for your bot (that mean you can copy and edit my code id you want that)

-its written in node.js, with Discord.js and Request.js
+its written in nodejs, with Discord.js and Request

 https://nodejs.org/en/